-- Create a diabetes management plan with your child’s school.
-Meet with the staff to find out how the school helps care for students with diabetes.
+Create a diabetes management plan with your child’s school.
+Meet with the staff and your child to find out how the school helps care for students with diabetes.
 Review how they handle diabetes-related emergencies.
 Find out which surrounding hospital your child will be taken to in an uncontrollable emergency.
 The level of help your child needs is based on his or her age and condition.
-Assistance that may be provided by the school could include checking blood sugar levels, helping a child take medications, encouraging physical activity throughout the day, and helping the child select healthy foods and being ready to treat hypoglycemia.
+Assistance that may be provided by the school could include checking blood sugar levels, helping a child take medications, encouraging physical activity throughout the day, helping the child select healthy foods and being ready to treat hypoglycemia.
 This help is dependent on the child’s age and ability.
 Schools that receive federal funding cannot discriminate against those with diabetes in accordance with the Individuals with Diabetes Education Act, the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
 Proper accommodations must be made for your child with diabetes.
 Ask questions if you are not satisfied with the conditions your child’s experiences.

-- Create a diabetes medical management plan with your child’s doctor and the school staff.
+Create a diabetes medical management plan with your child’s doctor and the school staff.
 Make sure your child’s physician signs a HIPAA agreement, so they can discuss your child’s medical condition with the school.
 Check to see that all school medical forms are updated prior to the start of the school year.
-Diabetes needs to be managed during school hours and extracurricular activities such as sports and field trips.
+Diabetes needs to be managed during school hours and extracurricular activities such as sports, clubs and field trips.
 School staff should know how to recognize high and low blood sugar levels, and what to do about them.
 Low blood sugar kits should be supplied by you in each area such as the gym, cafeteria, nurse’s office, art room, classroom and study hall, in case of hypoglycemia emergencies.
 Glucose tablets or a source of glucose must be readily available.
-If your child needs help with insulin or needs to eat snacks in the classroom, discuss implementation of these needs with school staff.
+If your child needs help with administering insulin or needs to eat snacks in the classroom, discuss implementation of these needs with school staff.
 Bathroom privileges and eating snacks should be available as needed.
 Teamwork is critical.
 Provide a list of key contacts to the school, including doctors and emergency contacts.
 An older student should have your phone number memorized.
 Verify where and when your child can test blood sugar and administer medications on a schedule.

-- Have your child wear a medical ID bracelet or necklace.
+Have your child wear a medical ID bracelet or necklace.
 Create a package of diabetes supplies for your child to carry in his or her backpack.
 Keep extra supplies and snacks in a locker, if available.
-Make sure the school has diabetes supplies on-hand for your child, and that they are stored at the proper temperatures.
-Supplies to have on-hand at school and in a backpack include water, insulin and syringes or pens, ketone testing supplies, antiseptic wipes and a blood glucose meter with extra batteries, testing strips and lancets.
-If your child wears an insulin pump, have backup insulin in case the pump fails.
+Make sure the school has diabetes supplies on-hand that you supplied and that they are stored at the proper temperatures.
+Supplies to have on-hand at school and in a backpack include water, insulin and diabetic syringes or pens with pen needles, ketone testing supplies, antiseptic wipes, a blood glucose meter with extra batteries, lancets.
+If your child wears an insulin pump, have backup insulin and pump supplies in case the pump fails.
 Insulin kept in a backpack should be stored in a temperature-controlled container.
 Have a solid plan for sharp disposals for everyone’s safety.
 Your child should have glucose tablets and snacks to boost their blood sugar in an emergency.
-These snacks may include 4 to 6 ounces of regular soda, 3-5 pieces of hard candy and 2 tablespoons of raisins.
+These snacks may include 4 to 6 ounces of regular soda, 3-5 pieces of hard candy, 6-8 gummy bears, or 2 tablespoons of raisins.
 Verify the school staff has a glucagon emergency kit by bringing one to the school nurse to hold and make sure they can use it properly if your child has a low blood sugar emergency.
 Make sure your child knows where to go in an emergency.
 With small children, have an emergency person in the classroom, either the teacher, teacher’s aide or a fellow student to help guide your child to the school nurse since they be frightened or disoriented.

-- Incorporate a minimum of 30 to 60 minutes of physical activity into your child’s day.
+Incorporate a minimum of 30 to 60 minutes of physical activity into your child’s day.
 Your child should be able to participate in physical education classes and extracurricular sports.
 Being active can help improve your child’s blood sugar control.
 Encourage your child to be active after school by going for a bike ride or taking walks together.
 Reduce the time your child spends on electronic devices such as the TV or computer to 1-2 hours each day.
 Remember to encourage your child to increase hydration when participating in physical activity.
 Avoid “enhanced sports drinks” which are full of sugar and are unnecessary.
 A 20-ounce bottle of Gatorade contains 34 grams of processed sugar, 270 mgs of sodium, synthetic food dyes and other chemicals.
 Gatorade was the original sport drink made for relentless, college athletes who played in Florida in extremely high temperatures with high humidity.
 Concentrate on giving them plenty of fresh, cool water and adding a side of fruit which will give them fiber, vitamins, natural ingredients and minerals instead.
 Other healthy foods that supply a lot of water are sliced cucumbers, beets, watermelon, kiwi and berries.
 Snacks with protein and carbohydrates are needed for after school activities to help your child maintain a proper blood sugar and lots of energy.

-- Advise your child to wash his or her hands before eating and after using the restroom.
-Talk to your child’s doctor to verify your child has recommended vaccinations – including the flu shot.
+Advise your child to wash his or her hands before eating and after using the restroom.
+Talk to your child’s doctor to verify your child has recommended vaccinations, including the flu shot.
 It can take children with diabetes longer to recover from sicknesses.
 Vaccinations can help ward off illness and reduce the time your child misses school.
 Talk to the school staff immediately if your child misses a lot of school due to illness so there are no later surprises.

-Children with diabetes can have a safe, productive school year with proper planning and the assistance of school staff.
+Children with diabetes can have a safe and productive school year with proper planning and the assistance of school staff.
 Provide the essential medical information to the school to ensure they have the resources needed for your child’s well-being.
 Talk to your child about diabetes self-management so he or she is well-prepared for the school days ahead.
 Make it a productive school year!